sere/cmssw/HeterogeneousCore/MPICore/doc/README.md

   - FetchProducer::EDProducer waits and receives the vector from the CPU node, then produces it unmodified;
-  - WorkProducer::EDProducer consumes the vector, views it as two vectors of equal length and produces the element-wise sum of the two vectors;
+  - WorkProducer::EDProducer consumes the vector, views it as two vectors of equal length and produces the element-wise sum of the two vectors.
+    The sum is executed both on the CPU and on the GPU of this node;
   - SendAnalyzer::EDAnalyzer consumes the result and sends it to the CPU node via MPI_Send.